hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 ```
 Note: For Raspberry Pi users, details on accessing the command line can be found in the remote access documentation if not connecting with a screen and keyboard.

+## Step 4 Set up Cumulocity

-## Step 3 Build your smart home and set up application
+## Step 4 Build your process monitoring system set up application

-[Here](https://wiki.keyestudio.com/KS0085_Keyestudio_Smart_Home_Kit_for_Arduino) you can find all instructions and [here](https://fs.keyestudio.com/KS0085) is the sample code to build the smart home.
+[Here](https://wiki.keyestudio.com/) you can find all instructions and [here](https://fs.keyestudio.com/KS0085) is the sample code to build the application on client 1.
 This tutorial and sample code are provided by Keyestudio.

 You first get an introduction to all the parts of the complete set.
 Then you start with downloading the Arduino software, needed to program the microcontroller.
 The instructions are based on Windows, but instructions for Apple are similar.